Meetings: 2nd Tuesday

 others who also enjoy playing in the dirt!
 Some members also volunteer at the Rock River Food Pantry, assisting clients to pick fresh vegetables from the Pantry Garden.

-We have several fundraisers throughout the year with proceeds donated to a garden-related nonprofit organization in Rockford.
+We have fundraisers such as our plant exchange throughout the year with proceeds donated to a garden-related nonprofit organization in Rockford.

 Guests are always welcome at our meetings and activities which end in some form of food and fellowship.
 One guest remarked at a meeting that “Everybody talks to everyone!”
 Interested gardeners may attend 3 activities as a guest.